 The site is located within the northern portion of the University District neighborhood along Roosevelt Way NE.
 Roosevelt Way has long been an important arterial connecting north Seattle with the University District.
-The site is located along the commercial corridor of Roosevelt Way NE.
-This stretch of Roosevelt Way NE consists of a variety of commercial establishments including varying automotive services, residential structures used for commercial enterprises, a small number of restaurants and coffee shops along with several single-family residences.
+The site is located along the commercial corridor of Roosevelt Way between NE 55th St. to the north and NE 53rd St. This stretch of Roosevelt Way consists of a variety of commercial establishments including varying automotive services, residential structural used for commercial enterprises, a small number of restaurants and coffee shops along with several single-family residences.
 West of the site are single-family residences.